How Much Does a Bathtub Replacement or Shower Remodel Cost?

 The Mid-Range Renewal

-Much of Nygren’s business involves creating custom shower and/or tub spaces along with complete bathroom remodels.
-By his estimate, a typical job that includes replacing an old shower or tub with a custom shower pan, new wall tile, a glass surround and a custom glass door ranges in cost from about $4,000 to $5,000.
+Much of Nygren’s business involves creating custom shower and/or tub spaces along with a complete bathroom makeover.
+By his estimate, a typical job that includes replacing an old shower or tub with a custom shower pan, new shower wall tile, a new shower head, a glass surround and a custom glass shower door ranges in cost from about $4,000 to $5,000.
 Without the custom door, the price drops about $1,000.

 Typically, a mid-range project yields clients a totally new bathing experience within their existing space and room configuration.
-It’s when you expand and move the tub or shower that the cost really take a big jump up.
+It's when you expand and move the tub or shower that the cost really takes a big jump up.
 Expanding the new bathroom from an existing master bathroom or a guest bathroom will affect your cost as well.
-According to Nygren, moving a tub or shower, especially in a small bathroom, alone can add 30% to the job cost, “because it’s almost never just moving the fixture,” says Nygren.
-“On top of the plumbing changes, there are new walls to build, and new wall and floor finishes.”
+According to Nygren, moving a tub or shower, especially in a small bathroom, alone can add 30% to the job cost, "because it's almost never just moving the fixture," says Nygren.
+"On top of the plumbing changes, there are new walls to build, and new wall and flooring finishes."

-Nygren also offered some interesting insights into the question of moving fixtures: “Most people start out wanting to move things around.
-As a designer, I talk this over with them, and we look at what they’re really gaining.
-In the end, unless the project involves moving walls to expand the space, it’s very rare to move the plumbing.
-There’s just not enough benefit to justify the added cost.”
+Nygren also offered some interesting insights into the question of moving bathroom fixtures: "Most people start out wanting to move things around.
+As a designer, I talk this over with them, and we look at what they're really gaining.
+In the end, unless the project involves moving walls to expand the space, it's very rare to move the plumbing.
+There's just not enough benefit to justify the added cost."
 Unless the room has some serious layout problems, he adds, chances are the fixtures are right where they should be, or close enough.
 The bathroom remodeling cost can increase immensely if the plumbing fixtures need to be moved.

 Jesse Medina, of Cress Kitchen & Bath, in Denver, gets a fair number of calls for mid-to-upper level tub and shower jobs.
 “It’s generally about the same price range for the average tub or shower replacement.
 If you’re replacing a tub with a tub or a shower with a shower and aren’t adding new features, the typical cost is about $3,000 to $5,000.
 This is when people want a new tub or shower environment, generally for a facelift.”